Certification Frequently Asked Questions

 Certification is primarily intended for licensed mental health and medical professionals.
-Individuals who are pursuing licenses (e.g., students, trainees) or are working as counselors without a license (e.g., coaches, faith-based organization counselors, counselors in countries without licensing requirements) are welcome to participate in all trainings and apply for certification.
+Individuals who are pursuing licenses (e.g., students, trainees) or are working as counselors without a license (e.g., certified personal or professional coaches, faith-based organization counselors, counselors in countries without licensing requirements) are welcome to participate in all trainings and apply for certification.
 All certified individuals will be granted access to our Certification listserv, provided a Certificate of Achievement, welcomed to all TEAM-CBT trainings, and listed on our public directory.
 Certified individuals are fully responsible for honest listing of their licensure and other qualifications to provide treatment.
 Certification does not substitute for comprehensive training in mental health or medical treatment.

 AFTER SUBMITTING THE APPLICATION

 How long will it take to process my application?

 Application processing requires between 2-4 weeks.
 When your application has been processed you will receive an email confirming your application status.
 Unfortunately, we cannot send out confirmation emails when applications are first received.

 When will my referral information be posted on the Feeling Good Institute website?